 Occupational safety and health organisation

-In principle, at least one safety officer must be appointed for companies with 21 or more employees.
-The number of safety representatives to be appointed shall be determined on the basis of the following criteria:
+As a general rule, at least one safety officer must be appointed for companies with 21 or more employees.
+The number of safety representatives to be appointed must be determined on the basis of the following criteria:

 - Existing accident and health hazards in the company (e.g. office work or work at chemical plants).